 We had ordered this potato dish at a Sichuan restaurant a couple months back and I knew I’d be making this at home shortly after.
 When you think of Chinese food, you hardly think of potatoes.
 And when you think of potatoes, you hardly think of a dish that isn’t heavy.
 This is a great take on potatoes; try it if you’re tired of mashed, baked or french-fried variations.

-For this dish, the potatoes are cut to the size of matchsticks, soaked in salted water then stir fried with peppercorns, dried red chilies, sugar and vinegar, giving it a sweet, salty and spicy flavor.
+For this dish, the potatoes are cut to the size of matchsticks, soaked in salted water (1/2 tsp. salt) then stir fried with peppercorns, dried red chilies, sugar and vinegar, giving it a sweet, salty, sour and spicy flavor.
 The process of soaking the potatoes in salty water prevents it from turning color, and the salt removes the excess starch from the root vegetable.
 The texture should be slightly crunchy like a very al dente pasta.
-If you don’t have peppercorns or red chilies, use a chili sauce like I have.

 To cut the potatoes into matchsticks, first cut the potato in half on the longest side.